 Earth system science seeks to integrate various fields of academic study to understand the Earth as a system.
-It considers interaction between the atmosphere, hydrosphere, lithosphere (geosphere), biosphere, [ 1 ] and heliosphere. [ 2 ] In 1996, the American Geophysical Union, in cooperation with the Keck Geology Consortium and with support from five divisions within the National Science Foundation, convened a workshop "to define common educational goals among all disciplines in the Earth sciences."
+It considers interaction between the atmosphere, hydrosphere, lithosphere (geosphere), biosphere, and heliosphere.
+In 1996, the American Geophysical Union, in cooperation with the Keck Geology Consortium and with support from five divisions within the National Science Foundation, convened a workshop "to define common educational goals among all disciplines in the Earth sciences."
 In its report, participants noted that, "The fields that make up the Earth and space sciences are currently undergoing a major advancement that promotes understanding the Earth as a number of interrelated systems."
 Earth system science

-Ethology Ethology (from Greek: ἦθος, ethos, "character"; and -λογία, -logia, "the study of") is the scientific and objective study of animal behaviour, and is a sub-topic of zoology.
-The focus of ethology is on animal behaviour under natural conditions, [ 1 ] as opposed to behaviourism, which focuses on behavioural response studies in a laboratory setting.
+Ethology (from Greek: ἦθος, ethos, "character"; and -λογία, -logia, "the study of") is the scientific and objective study of animal behaviour, and is a sub-topic of zoology.
+The focus of ethology is on animal behaviour under natural conditions, as opposed to behaviourism, which focuses on behavioural response studies in a laboratory setting.
 Many naturalists have studied aspects of animal behaviour throughout history.
-The modern discipline of ethology is generally considered to have begun during the 1930s with the work of Dutch biologist Nikolaas Tinbergen and by Austrian biologists Konrad Lorenz and Karl von Frisch, joint winners of the 1973 Nobel Prize in Physiology or Medicine. [ 2 ] Ethology is a combination of laboratory and field science, with a strong relation to certain other disciplines such as neuroanatomy, ecology, and evolution.
+The modern discipline of ethology is generally considered to have begun during the 1930s with the work of Dutch biologist Nikolaas Tinbergen and by Austrian biologists Konrad Lorenz and Karl von Frisch, joint winners of the 1973 Nobel Prize in Physiology or Medicine.
+Ethology is a combination of laboratory and field science, with a strong relation to some other disciplines such as neuroanatomy, ecology, and evolution.

-Clinton Richard Dawkins , FRS, FRSL (born 26 March 1941) is an English ethologist, evolutionary biologist [ 1 ] and author.
-He is an emeritus fellow of New College, Oxford, [ 2 ] and was the University of Oxford's Professor for Public Understanding of Science from 1995 until 2008. [ 3 ] Dawkins came to prominence with his 1976 book The Selfish Gene, which popularised the gene-centred view of evolution and introduced the term meme.
-In 1982, he introduced into evolutionary biology the influential concept that the phenotypic effects of a gene are not necessarily limited to an organism's body, but can stretch far into the environment, including the bodies of other organisms; this concept is presented in his book The Extended Phenotype . [ 4 ] Dawkins is an atheist , a vice president of the British Humanist Association , and a supporter of the Brights movement . [ 5 ] He is well known for his criticism of creationism and intelligent design .
+Clinton Richard Dawkins /ˈdɔːkɨnz/, Sc.
+D., FRS, FRSL (born 26 March 1941) is a British ethologist, evolutionary biologist, and author.
+He is an emeritus fellow of New College, Oxford, and was the University of Oxford's Professor for Public Understanding of Science from 1995 until 2008.
+Dawkins came to prominence with his 1976 book The Selfish Gene, which popularised the gene-centred view of evolution and introduced the term meme.
+In 1982, he introduced into evolutionary biology the influential concept that the phenotypic effects of a gene are not necessarily limited to an organism's body, but can stretch far into the environment, including the bodies of other organisms; this concept is presented in his book The Extended Phenotype.

 James Lovelock James Ephraim Lovelock, CH, CBE, FRS, Ph.D (born 26 July 1919) is an independent scientist, environmentalist and futurologist who lives in Devon, England.
 He is best known for proposing the Gaia hypothesis, which postulates that the biosphere is a self-regulating entity with the capacity to keep our planet healthy by controlling the chemical and physical environment.
 Biography

-Neuroscience is the scientific study of the nervous system. [ 1 ] Traditionally, neuroscience has been seen as a branch of biology.
-However, it is currently an interdisciplinary science that collaborates with other fields such as chemistry, computer science, engineering, linguistics, mathematics, medicine and allied disciplines, philosophy, physics, and psychology .
+Neuroscience is the scientific study of the nervous system.
+Traditionally, neuroscience has been seen as a branch of biology.
+However, it is currently an interdisciplinary science that collaborates with other fields such as chemistry, computer science, engineering, linguistics, mathematics, medicine and allied disciplines, philosophy, physics, and psychology.
+It also exerts influence on other fields, such as neuroeducation and neurolaw.
 The term neurobiology is usually used interchangeably with the term neuroscience, although the former refers specifically to the biology of the nervous system, whereas the latter refers to the entire science of the nervous system.
 The scope of neuroscience has broadened to include different approaches used to study the molecular, cellular, developmental, structural, functional, evolutionary, computational, and medical aspects of the nervous system.